yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 </pre>
 </details>

+We can see that we're working now with a new type of data: `sp` data or "spatial data".
+Thankfully, this data inherits lots of the same funtionality from dataframes.
+We can see that we're working with a more complex matrix as well; this one has 56 rows and 15 columns.

 Unlike our CSV data, shapefile data is much more unweildy.
-For a sense of this, take a look at the first few entries of `counties`:
+For a better sense of this, take a look at the first few entries of `counties`:

 ```
 head(counties, 3)
 ```

+Clearly, this GIS data is more involved to wrap one's mind around.
 However, don't despair, many others have come before you and successfully dealt with GIS data in R.
 In fact, R has a built-in function to plot GIS data which is quite satisfying: